Derandomized concentration bounds for polynomials, and hypergraph maximal independent set: Edge migration for the deterministic algorithm

+Note that $\mu_0$ is the expected zero-order derivative, i.e. $\mu_0 = \bE[S(C^{(t)})]$.
+In the cases of interest to us, the relevant monomials $Z_i$ are ``mostly'' disjoint.
+Because of this fact, $\mu_1, \dots, \mu_q$ will be negligible, and hence we expect

+Since these low-order terms (the contributions from the terms $\mu_1, \dots, \mu_q$) are relatively small, we do not need to calculate them exactly; we use a crude upper-bound $\hat \delta$ which, crucially, \emph{does not depend on the values of $C$}.
+Specifically, we will take our potential function to be $(\bE[S(C^{(t)})] + \hat \delta)^w$, which will be an adequate first-order approximation to $\bE[S(C^t)^w]$.

 The second, and related, technical roadblock is much more difficult.
-The bounds we have derived in Section~\ref{conc-polynomial} are all phrased in terms of the (expected) partial derivatives of the polynomial $S$.
-However, the REDUCE-DET process gradually fixes the bit-levels of the underlying variables $B$.
-This means that the partial derivatives of the polynomial $S$ are also changing.
-We must ensure that the conditional expectation of the partial derivatives of $S$ is changing at approximately the correct rate in order to keep pace with the changing expectation of $S$ itself.
+This approximation depends on the relative sizes of the (expected) partial derivatives of the polynomial $S$.
+The DET-REDUCE process gradually fixes the variables $B^{(t,i)}$; this means that the partial derivatives of the polynomial $S(C^{(t)})$ are also changing.
+We must ensure that the conditional expectation of the partial derivatives of $S$ changes at approximately the correct rate to keep pace with the changing expectation of $S$ itself.
 Thus, in parallel to showing concentration bounds for the polynomial $S$, we are forced to show concentration bounds for all of its partial derivatives.
-These are all mutually interdependent (and at each stage we incur some loss compared to the mean) leading to a complicated recursive formula.
+These are all mutually interdependent (and at each stage there is some deviation from the mean, leading to some error terms) leading to a complicated recursive formula.

-We note that these two hurdles are fundamentally new phenomena which are not present for linear polynomials; deriving appropriate potential functions to handle them requires numerous technical modifications and complications compared to the relatively clean approach of Alon \& Srinivasan.
+We emphasize that these two hurdles are fundamentally new phenomena which are not present for linear polynomials; deriving appropriate potential functions to handle them requires numerous technical modifications compared to the relatively clean approach of Alon \& Srinivasan.